AdobeDocs/experience-platform.en/help/rtcdp/b2b-ai-ml-services/lead-to-account-matching.md

 ## How to view lead to account matching output {#how-to-view}

-After the algorithm has run, the results are saved in a new dataset of the existing account person relation XDM.
+After the job run, the results are saved in a new dataset of the existing account person relation XDM.

 To preview the dataset, select **[!UICONTROL Preview dataset]** in the top right.

 ![New dataset](/help/rtcdp/accounts/images/b2b-dataset-output.png)

-The dataset preview contains the the lead to accounts matching as well as the confidence score per match for your chosen dataset.
+The dataset includes the matched account information as well as the match score for your chosen dataset.
 The **[!UICONTROL Relationship Source]** field indicates whether it came from the lead to account matching process.

 ![Preview dataset confidence scores and output](/help/rtcdp/accounts/images/b2b-dataset-preview.png)

-Results will also be updated with each respective profile in the backend.

 ## Monitoring lead to account matching jobs {#monitoring-jobs}